gregoryAndrikopoulos/Encryptoid/README.md

 # Encryptoid 🔐

 A web application for encrypting and decrypting text files.
-It is built with **React** and powered by **Vite** for fast development and optimized builds.
+Built with **React** and powered by **Vite** for fast development and optimized builds.
+Includes a lightweight **Express backend** for encryption/decryption APIs.

 ---